Ceiling Fans vs. Air Conditioners

 However, the discrepancy in running costs between AC and DC fans can be attributed to the fact that AC fans require more electricity.
 AC fans consume more power than DC fans, leading to higher running costs.
 So, always consider the possible running costs before installing a brand-new fan.

 It might seem that running a single ceiling fan isn’t quite expensive, especially when used at a low to medium speed.
-However, most homes have multiple fans, usually one in each room, and most of them run more than eight hours a day at high speed during summer.
+However, most homes have multiple fans, usually one in each room, and most run more than eight hours a day at high speed during summer.

 In such situations, one can expect running costs and electricity bills to rise, underscoring the importance of energy efficiency.
 Hence, it’s essential to consider the ceiling fan with the cheapest running cost.
 If you go for a high-speed fan that usually consumes around 60 to 100 watts of power, the running cost will be approximately $42 a year.